chri3i/Tinvaak2/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - TheSpaniard, Chef & Annakins for assisting in the development and creation of Tinvaak 2.
 - Galaxy Synth for help in the creation, configuration and setup of Tinvaak 1.
-- Sovn for teaching me the CK and consistency.
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.
 - erri120 & jdsmith2816 - Repository template.
-- iXanza for recompiled MCM scripts for automation.
+- iXanza, JanuarySnow and Nem for recompiled MCM scripts for automation.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
-- Mantis for Ultrawide installation instructions.
+- Chef for Ultrawide installation instructions.
-- Catir for the new logo for the list.
 - My amazing Patreons.

 ## Contact

-Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and my server, I would advise checking the [Issues](https://github.com/Althro/Tinvaak/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
+Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and my server, I would advise checking the [Issues](https://github.com/Althro/Tinvaak2/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 ## Contributing